WarrenUhrich/lighthouse-labs-web-servers-101/README.md

 * Any device or application capable of handling a request and sending a response.
 * For example) web servers, application/game servers, load balancer servers.

+## What is Middleware?

+Functions that run before the response function runs.

+`receive a request -> middleware runs -> route code runs`

+* Commons uses include authorization, logging, and more